eth-easl/pecan-experiments/README.md

 If you are part of the ATC'24 AE committee, please follow the next instructions:

-1. Send us your email via HotCRP so we can add you to our GCP project
+1. Send us your (anonymous) email via HotCRP so we can add you to our GCP project
 1. Once added, make sure to set the correct project in `gcloud` using `gcloud config set project`
 1. Run the `create_tpu_vm.sh` to create your own TPU VM
 1. Run the `set_up_tpu_vm.sh` to set up the environment on the TPU VM